Ramona-Saintandre/GC-labs/lab4-ang-todo/issues.md

 Fixed the issue by also changing the casing on the this.todoService in the ngOnInit()

  ERROR in src/app/components/todos/todos.component.ts(19,23): error TS2551: Property 'TodoService' does not exist on type 'TodosComponent'.
 Did you mean 'todoService'?

+ resolved http import issue from the other day .
+ I was not importing from the @angular/components